maximedb/computing101/README.md

 * `/name` will be a GET endpoint, and its only goal is to return the name of your chatbot.
 * `/converse` will be a POST endpoint, its goal is to reply to a running conversation.

-This is the blueprint.
-It has two additional functions (name and converse).
-The name function returns C3PO, and the converse function returns the last utterance of the conversation.
+Your API now has two additional functions: name and converse.
+Users can call the name function to get the name of your bot, they can interact with your bot by using the converse function.
+At the moment, the converse function only copies the last utterance and appends *you said:* to it.
 ```python
 from typing import List
 from fastapi import FastAPI